blahosyl/enlightened-publishing/README.md

 As a consequence of designing for an older and more straightforward-minded demographic (see [Background](#background) in the User Experience section), the site avoids visual clutter, such as excessive borders and shadows, elements of very different shapes, color gradients, background images behind normal text, and auto-moving elements of all kinds.

-These elements tend to cause problems for a variety of users (e.g. those with visual impairment, executive functioning impairments, vertigo, etc.), so steering clear of these chimes in perfectly with accessibility goals.
+These elements tend to cause problems for a variety of users (e.g. those with visual impairment, executive functioning impairment, vertigo, etc.), so steering clear of these chimes in perfectly with accessibility goals.

 aria labels,